Flone-dnb/shader-formatter/README.md

 - **BoolPrefix** (string) - defines required prefix for `bool` variables, for example if this rule is set to `b` then a correct variable may look like this: `bValue`.
 - **IntPrefix** (string) - defines required prefix for integer variables, for example if this rule is set to `i` then a correct variable may look like this: `iValue`.
 - **FloatPrefix** (string) - defines required prefix for floating-point variables, for example if this rule is set to `f` then a correct variable may look like this: `fValue`.
+- **GlobalVariablePrefix** (string) - defines required prefix for global variables, this rule is applied before other prefix and case rules so you can have a "mixed" global variables names like "g_iMyVariable" where global prefix is "g_", int prefix is "i" and case is "Camel".

 # Build